EvSecDev/SCMP/README.md

 The controller will then take all the files and write them to their respective host directories in the local repository copying the remote host file path.

 ## NOTES

-### SSH Key Algorithm limitation

-Due to the way that Go's SSH package works (and SSH in general), it is not feasible for me to acquire every single algorithm an SSH server can offer and attempt to match a local key when there could potentially be hundreds or thousands of remote hosts to connect to.
-For this reason, the program has been intentionally limited to supporting only a single key algorithm type for all remote hosts and the local SSH key.
-It is currently hard coded as ED25519.
-This means that you must use an ED25519 private key, and all remote SSH servers must support ED25519.

-If this does not fit your environment, feel free to adjust the source code and build a modified binary for RSA or DSA keys.
-But be warned, ALL remote hosts must support the same algorithm.

 ### Reason for a separate SSH server (the Deployer)